UK health minister should have been fired for lying - PM Johnson's ex-adviser | Politics

 "I think that the Secretary of State for Health (Hancock), should have been fired for at least 15, 20 things including lying to everybody in multiple occasions in meeting after meeting in the cabinet room and publicly," Cummings told a parliamentary committee.
 Asked for an example, Cummings said Hancock had said that all patients got the treatment they needed during the first peak of the virus.
 Cummings said that was contrary to briefings from the government's health experts, who had said some patients had not received necessary treatment.

 He also said Hancock had told ministers that the supply of personal protective equipment was under control in April, but that had later proved not been the case.
 Cummings also said the country's top civil servant had told him he had lost confidence in Hancock's honesty.
-Neither Hancock's department or his adviser immediately commented.
+A spokesman for Hancock rejected the extensive criticism from Cummings, saying he will continue to work supporting the National Health Service (NHS).

+"We absolutely reject Mr Cummings' claims about the Health Secretary," the spokesman said.
+"The Health Secretary will continue to work closely with the prime minister to deliver the vaccine rollout, tackle the risks posed by variants and support the NHS."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)